 Check out our online facebook support community for parents of kids with mood disorders

 I am a therapist in Charlotte NC and have been working with children and teens since 1992.
 During that time I have come to understand the struggle families have with getting their children good help.
 I designed this site as a resource for parents.
 It will help you find information and make decisions to help your child or teen.
+Please note that I am in the process of migrating all of these site pages here.

 If you are an ADULT please check out my website dedicated adults with the same purpose in mind here.